unifyai/orchestra/docs/concepts/models.rst

 Models
 ======

-One of the key concepts within the Model Hub is the **model**.
+One of the key concepts within the Hub is the **model**.
-In this section, we'll explain what we mean by models and how they fit into the Model Hub ecosystem.
+In this section, we'll explain what we mean by models and how they fit into the Hub ecosystem.

 What is a Model?
 ----------------